Henry Vars: Biography

-Wars was born to a Jewish musical family in the Russian partition of Poland.
+Henryk Warszawski was born to a Jewish musical family in the Russian partition of Poland.
 He began studies at the Academy of Fine Arts, but soon obtained a scholarship to the Music Conservatory in Warsaw, from which he graduated in 1925, having studied composition with Professor Roman Statkowski and Emil Młynarski.
-He was a long-time music director for Syrena Rekord.
-In 1927 he composed a song called New York Times ("I do nothing all day but read the New York Times") that was sung in the Karuzela (Merry-Go-Round) Theatre by Tadeusz Olsza and recorded by Henryk Gold's Orchestra for Syrena Rekord.
-His first big hit, though, was Zatańczmy tango (Let's Dance a Tango), composed in 1928 for Stanisława Nowicka and Eugeniusz Bodo.
+In 1927 he composed a song called "New York Times" that was sung in the Karuzela Theatre by Tadeusz Olsza and recorded by Henryk Gold's Orchestra for Syrena-Rekord.
+His first big hit, though, was "Zatańczmy tango", composed in 1928 for Stanisława Nowicka and Eugeniusz Bodo.
 He was hired as a pianist for the Morskie Oko theater and joined Henryk Gold's band.

 During the 1930s, he composed songs for a string of musical comedies in Poland, and his importance there is comparable to that of Irving Berlin in America.
-His melodies from this period (along with those of Jerzy Petersburski and Zygmunt Wiehler) are still quite popular in Poland to this day, with his most popular songs often associated with pre-war Lwów.
-Recent recordings include Ach, śpij kochanie (Ah, Sleep My Darling) by Grzegorz Turnau and others, as well as many performances of Tylko we Lwowie.
-In 2002, the song Umówiłem się z nią na dziewiątą (I have a date with her at nine) appeared in The Pianist directed by Roman Polański.
+His melodies from this period (along with those of Jerzy Petersburski and Zygmunt Wiehler) are still popular in Poland to this day, with his most popular songs often associated with pre-war Lwów.
+He was a long-time music director for Syrena-Rekord.
 He composed his first film score for Na Sybir in 1930, after gaining fame as a conductor and performer at various Warsaw cabarets and theaters including Morskie Oko, Hollywood, and Wielka Rewia.
-He composed scores for Paweł i Gaweł, Szpieg w masce (A Masked Spy), Piętro wyżej (Upstairs), and Zapomniana melodia (A Forgotten Tune) films.
-"He was the pioneer of swing music in Poland."
+He composed scores for such films as Paweł i Gaweł, Szpieg w masce, Piętro wyżej (Neighbors), and Zapomniana melodia.
+He was the pioneer of jazz and swing music in Poland."

 Shortly before the outbreak of World War II, he was drafted into the Polish Army and served in the defense of Poland in 1939.
 He was taken prisoner of war by the German army but managed to escape from a stopped train.
-He organized the big band Tea-Jazz in Soviet-occupied Lwów in 1940.
+He organized a big band Tea-Jazz Orchestra in Soviet-occupied Lwów in 1940.
 He composed his first symphony at this time.
 In late 1941, he and his musicians joined the Polish II Corps of General Anders as part of the Polska Parada cabaret.
-After being demobilized from the army in 1947, he emigrated to the US.
+After being demobilized from the army in 1947, he emigrated to the United States.

-In the US, he changed his name to Henry Vars and after a period of struggling and poverty, managed to resume his musical career.
+In the U.S., he changed his name to Henry Vars and after a period of struggling and poverty, managed to resume his musical career.
 He was John Wayne's friend.
-His songs were sung by such well-known stars as Margaret Whiting, Bing Crosby, Doris Day, Brenda Lee and Dinah Shore.
-He composed the score and the title song for the Flipper movie and television series, as well as Daktari.
-He also composed score for the 1956 western film Gun the Man Down.
+His new songs were sung by such well-known stars as Margaret Whiting, Mel Tormé, Doris Day and Brenda Lee.
+He composed the score and the title song for the Flipper (1963–1967) film and television franchise, as well as Daktari.
+He also composed scores for numerous western films such as Seven Men From Now, Gun the Man Down (both from 1956) and Escort West (1959).